rijksuniversiteit-groningen/docker-cds/docs/source/visualization/rvispack/rvispack.rst

   docker run --rm -v "$PWD":/app/data venustiano/cds:rvispack-0.1.0 c_pcaproj pca_iris_params.json

+`-v` is just an abbreviation of `--volume`.
 The content of `$PWD` (working directory) including the JSON and data files will be available in the container in the folder `/app/data` in the container.

 .. note::